michaelkolesidis/drum-kit-reworked/README.md

 The vast majority of the code is written by Wes Bos.

-You can find my version (written by me from scratch) here: <a href="https://github.com/michaelkolesidis/electronic-drum-kit">Electronic Drum Kit</a>
+You can find an improved drum kit (written by me from scratch) here: <a href="https://github.com/michaelkolesidis/electronic-drum-kit">Electronic Drum Kit</a>